SandraXXL/CutiScan-AI-skin-disease-diagnosis-web-platform/README.md

 Step 1:

-in cmd/terminal, go to "CutiScan" directory.
+in cmd/terminal, make sure you locate inside the "CutiScan" directory.

 Step 2: